gauravchak/value_model_tuning/README.md

    ![Task-Ignored Ranking](images/Task_ignored_ranked_list.png)

-3. **NDCG Delta**: We calculate the NDCG difference between the base ranking and each task-ignored ranking.
-This delta represents the importance of each task.
+3. **NDCG gap**: We calculate the NDCG difference between the base ranking and each task-ignored ranking.
+This gap represents the importance of each task.

-4. **Optimization**: The algorithm adjusts weights to achieve desired NDCG deltas for each task, effectively tuning the importance of each component in the value model.
+4. **Optimization**: The algorithm adjusts weights to achieve desired NDCG gap ratios/fractions for each task, effectively tuning the importance of each component in the value model.

 ### Supports both Black-box and Explicit Optimizations